BYLAWS AS AMENDED

 3.01 An annual meeting of the members shall be held on the third Tuesday of February in each year, beginning with the year 1989, at a time set by the Board of Directors, for the purpose of electing Directors and for the transaction of other business as may come before the meeting.
 Should the meeting date fall upon a holiday, the meeting will be held the first day after the holiday.

 3.02 Special meetings of the members may be called by the President, the Board of Directors, or not less than a majority of the members.
-The notice of any special meeting shall be hand delivered or mailed to each owner as hereinafter provided, and shall state the time and place of each meeting and agenda thereof.
+The notice of any special meeting shall be written, printed, electronically delivered and / or mailed to each owner as hereinafter provided and shall state the place, day and hour of each meeting and agenda thereof.
 No business shall be transacted at a special meeting which is not stated in the agenda.

 Place of Meetings